arxanas/blog/_posts/2021-04-29-port-python-to-rust.md

 However, some Git operations can result in many Git hook invocations, and therefore Python invocations.
 For example, a rebase of a stack of several commits will trigger several `post-commit` hooks in sequence.
 The Python interpreter takes tens or hundreds of milliseconds to start up, which degrades performance in the situation where we invoke it many times serially.

-I considered adding some kind of long-running background daemon to the Python codebase, but I hate the amount of additional complexity and edge-cases associated with such an approach.
+I considered incorporating a long-running background process into the architecture, but I hate the amount of additional complexity and edge-cases associated with such an approach.
 Instead, I decided to rewrite the project in Rust to address the startup time issue.

 ### Why Rust?

 These were the requirements for my choice of language:

 * Fast startup time.
-* Bindings to [SQLite](https://www.sqlite.org/index.html), [`libgit2`](https://libgit2.org/) (or equivalent), and to some kind of [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) library.
+* Bindings to [SQLite](https://www.sqlite.org/index.html), [`libgit2`](https://libgit2.org/) (or equivalent).
+* Bindings to some kind of [TUI](https://en.wikipedia.org/wiki/Text-based_user_interface) library.
 * Python interop, to support an incremental porting approach.

-There are a lot of languages which may meet these constraints.
 I chose Rust because I had some prior experience with it, and I liked the ML-style type system.
 The Python codebase was already statically-checked with Mypy and written in an ML style, so it was largely a line-by-line port.

-Realistically, Go would have been equally good, if not better, for this domain.
-I chose Rust anyways because I prefer it as a language.

 ### Previous Rust experience